 - Keep copies of everything.

-Countries like Canada, the UK, and Australia may refuse felony-based applications, especially for sex offenses, so truthful disclosure is essential.
+Countries like Canada, the UK, and Australia may refuse felony-based applications, especially for sex offenses.
+Truthful disclosure is essential.

 Country-Specific Entry Questions

-Country-specific entry forms often ask directly about criminal history, and you may need to disclose sex offenses, felony convictions, arrests, or pending charges depending on the destination.
+Country-specific entry forms often ask directly about criminal history.
+You may need to disclose sex offenses, felony convictions, arrests, or pending charges depending on the destination.

-You should read every question literally, because visa officers use your answers to assess entry restrictions and travel limitations.
+Read every question literally.
+Visa officers use your answers to assess entry restrictions and travel limitations.

-In Canada, the UK, and Australia, a sex offense or other felony can trigger refusal, while China and India may bar registered sex offenders outright.
+In Canada, the UK, and Australia, a sex offense or other felony can trigger refusal.
+China and India may bar registered sex offenders outright.

-When in doubt, check the consulate’s instructions before you apply, and keep your records accurate.
+When in doubt, check the consulate’s instructions before you apply.
+Keep your records accurate.

 What the 21-Day Travel Rule Requires

-Under the International Megan’s Law, if you’re a registered sex offender planning international travel, you must notify your local sex offender registry at least 21 days before departure.
+Under International Megan’s Law, if you are a registered sex offender planning international travel, you must notify your local sex offender registry at least 21 days before departure.

-This notification process isn’t optional; it’s a core element of travel compliance and protects you from avoidable enforcement action.
+This notification process is not optional.
+It is a core element of travel compliance.
 You should provide:

 - your travel dates;